arnabdey73/resume/Arnab-Dey-Cloud-DevOps-Engineer.md

 **Assignment: Greenstone Financial Services**

 - Led DevOps transformation for **.NET-based applications** and microservices using **Azure DevOps**, improving delivery automation and release consistency.
+- Designed and improved **Azure DevOps CI/CD pipelines** for **.NET/C# applications** and microservices, supporting more consistent build, release, and deployment workflows.
 - Provisioned and managed **Azure** infrastructure using **Terraform**, establishing Infrastructure as Code practices for repeatable and controlled deployments.
 - Containerized and orchestrated microservices using **Docker** and **Docker Swarm**, integrated with **Azure Container Registry** to streamline build and deployment workflows.
 - Improved operational visibility using **Azure Monitor** and supported artifact management through **Azure Storage**, strengthening platform observability and delivery support.